JobaAdewumi/JobaAdewumi/README.md

 - ✔  I’m currently learning more complex approaches to Full Stack Development 🌱
 - ✔  I’m looking to collaborate on Flutter and Full stack projects 👯
 - ✔  I’m looking for help with Game Development 🤔
-- ✔  Ask me about Philosophy and Psychology cause i really like thoe fields 💬
+- ✔  Ask me about Philosophy and Psychology cause i really like those fields 💬

 ## <img src="https://media.giphy.com/media/iY8CRBdQXODJSCERIr/giphy.gif" width="30px"> Connect with me: